scottyeager/info_foundation/src/token/how_to_buy/fiat_xlm_tft/coinbase_onboarding.md

-## Step 1: Going from fiat money into digital currencies
+## Chapter 1: Going from fiat money into digital currencies

 If you are new to buying digital currencies, this step is for you as you are about to step into the world digital currencies. (excited!)